kevinfarrugia/react-recipes/recipes/setting-up-shop.md

 # Setting up shop: Start a React project from scratch

 Before we can actually start writing React code, we need to set a few things up.
-Things like the JSX syntax and more recent additions to JavaScript (such as modules and classes) need to be processed before they work in a browser.
+Since we'll be relying on JSX syntax and more recent additions to JavaScript (such as modules and classes), we can't just include our code and libraries in `<script>` tags and start working.
+We need to transform our code before it works in browsers.

 In particular, any React project needs:

-* a tool to _transpile_ your code — that is, transforms your code from JSX / Fancy JavaScript to normal JavaScript;
+__A tool to _transpile_ your code__.
+A transpiler transforms your code from JSX / fancy JavaScript to normal JavaScript that works in browsers; [Babel](https://babeljs.io) and [Bublé](https://buble.surge.sh/guide/) are some popular choices.
-* a tool to _bundle_ your JavaScript modules — and other files such as HTML, CSS, SVG, etc — into a single JavaScript, or maybe a handful.

-For each of these tasks, there are a few alternatives:

-* Babel and Bublé for transpiling
-* Webpack, Browserify, Rollup, and Parcel for bundling.

-The easiest to set up is Parcel, because it runs Babel under the hood and you don't need to configure anything — it just works out of the box for most things.
+__A tool to _bundle_ your JavaScript modules__, and any code you import from npm modules, into a single JavaScript file.
+They usually have a way to communicate with the _transpiler_ so that your JavaScript is transformed to browser-compatible code.
+They will also handle other types of files, such as HTML, CSS, JSON, or SVG, so you can import them in your project as you would normal JS modules.
+[Webpack](https://webpack.js.org/), [Browserify](http://browserify.org/), [Rollup](https://rollupjs.org/), and [Parcel](https://parceljs.org/) are examples of bundlers.

+While Webpack is the more established bundler, setting it up is tedious and error-prone.
+Parcel, on the other hand, is a bundler that needs no configuration and works out-of-the-box for most things.

+I don't want to spend my life configuring build tools, and that probably makes the two of us; we'll therefore use Parcel.

-I've written down what I did on a macOS setup, but it can be tweaked to any operating system with a bit of work.
+__Note:__ I've written down what I did on a macOS setup, but it can be tweaked to any operating system with a bit of work.

 ## Prerequisites

-Like many other JavaScript projects, React is distributed as [NPM packages](https://docs.npmjs.com/getting-started/what-is-npm) and is added to your project with the command line.
+Like many other JavaScript projects, React is distributed as [NPM packages](https://docs.npmjs.com/getting-started/what-is-npm); You add it to your project with the command line.

 To start a React project we need:

-* A command-line such as macOS' Terminal
+* A command-line such as the Terminal in macOS
-* Node and NPM
+* Node.js and NPM (if you installed Node, it comes with the `npm` command-line tool)
 * Yarn (Optionally)

 __Note:__ The instructions below include commands run with Yarn, which is an alternative to the `npm` command-line tool that's a bit nicer to work with in my opinion.
 [The Yarn documentation](https://yarnpkg.com/lang/en/docs/migrating-from-npm/#toc-cli-commands-comparison) shows the `npm` equivalents to the various `yarn` commands, if you plan on using it instead.

 ## Setting up

-### Create, and initialize, your project
+### Create, and then initialize, your project

 Make the `my-project` folder and navigate to it using these commands: